marcomq/rust-xgboost/README.md

 ## Requirements

 It is highly recommended to use the `use_prebuilt_xgb` feature, which is enabled by default.
-It will use an already installed xgboost library from homebrew or pip.
+It will use an already installed xgboost library which is already delievered by this crate.

-brew commands for MacOs:

-with use_prebuilt_lib:
-- brew install xgboost

-compile yourself:
-- brew install libomp
-- brew install cmake
-- brew install ninja
-- brew install llvm
+On Mac, it will use an arm64 shared library.
+On windows and linux, it is using x64 architecture.

 ## Documentation